 Whether for hobby use, as a development platform / testbed / sandbox, or for live hosting, a server lab or home server allows you to create a setup specific to your needs.
 Since the requirements for that server lab can vary widely, so might the hardware and software used to create them.
 A home server can be as simple as a single computer or even a single virtual machine used to host some videos or files that are shared on your home network, up to a full scale server farm hosting live websites or more.
 Most will fall someplace in between those two points though and can share many things in common.
 For our example, the goal is to end up with a server lab that can host a variety of virtual machines and provide applications for both local and internet use.
 This guide does expect that you have some level of comfort with computer hardware and software, our intention is to provide a basic guide on assembling a functional small scale server lab.

 Before we move on to building a system though, lets look at the internet connection and service provider in use.
 If you plan to connect with the outside world for more than just some quick file transfers, things like speed and monthly bandwidth limits may come in to play.
 Another thing to consider is that unless you are set up with a static IP (something you would probably know because it costs more and is sometimes not even offered for residential accounts), you will need a method to update your dynamic IP when your provider assigns a new address to you.
-Additionally, some providers do not like home users hosting websites and could block the ports used (80 & 443).
-Most providers do block the standard mail server ports, and while it is not nearly as common for them to block other services, it creates an obvious problem if they do.
+Additionally, some providers do not like home users hosting websites and most do block the standard mail server ports.
+While not nearly as common for them to block other services, it does create a problem if they do.

 Cable providers are more likely to offer integrated devices, where the modem, router and wireless are one unit.
 This may seem convenient, but usually results in a device that might lack the features you need for a more complex network.
 Fiber internet more often already has a separate modem and router, making it easier to keep the modem and use your own hardware from that point.
 Regardless of the method used, you want to end up with a WAN port that provides unrestricted internet to your system.